-Now anyone can see from the dates above that well after BOTH Pailsus descriptions were published by me, both Williams and Wüster were still maintaining the lie that they were the same thing as Cannia australis.
+Now anyone can see from the dates above that well after BOTH Pailsus descriptions were published by this author, both Williams and Wüster were still maintaining the lie that they were the same thing as Cannia australis.

-Now bearing in mind neither men had seen Pailsus, they were brave to be venturing such a strong and "expert" opinion, but in this democratic world, I was effectively unable to stop them.
+Now bearing in mind neither men had seen Pailsus, they were brave to be venturing such a strong and "expert" opinion, but in this democratic world, this author was effectively unable to stop them.